learnwithparam/website/content/blog/styling-react-app-using-emotion-css-in-js-library/index.md

 - input with hover, focus elements
 - button component

-### Styling loader and error component using CSS in JS
+### Styling loader component using CSS in JS

 - css props
+- hack to make it work on `create-react-app`
+- refactoring loader to make it reusable on both the pages

+### Shared error component using emotion without react

+- Error text will be a separate file

 ### Media queries in emotion to style the page for responsiveness